WibblyGhost/solar_logger/README.md

 ### Setup

 This project comes with a mostly pre-built InfluxDB instance that you can run up or copy to a Docker server.
-This can be run through the `docker-compose.yml` and customized to accept initial setup variables.
-All Influx configurations will be written to the folder `docker_influxdb`.
-If this is your first time running InfluxDB I would suggest uncommenting the following code in the `docker-compose.yml` and copying specified `.env` file into the base directory, this will bind the passwords/secrets to your environment variables in Docker then complete the InfluxDB configurations.
-All following Docker restarts should keep their configs and data.
+This can be run through the `docker-compose.yml` or `influxdb-build.ps1` and customized to accept initial setup variables.
+All Influx configurations will be written to the folder `/docker-influxdb/`. *(If this is your first time running the `docker-compose.yml` I would suggest uncommenting the following code.)* After configuring InfluxDB all following Docker restarts should keep their configs and data through the mounted volumes in `/docker-influxdb/`.

 ```yml
 InfluxDB:
     # For first time setup use these variables